 The other set of rules (the Fiduciary Standard) governs advisors who only charge a fee for their services (i.e., fee-only) which is the only way they are compensated.
 Fee-only advisors do not offer any commission-generating investments or insurance products.
 Clarity Capital Advisors is bound to the Fiduciary Standard.

 Now, ask yourself, is a fee-based advisor or a commission-generating advisor the type of financial advisor you would trust to make the best decisions for your financial future?
 Probably not.

 Question: How do I know if my advisor is a fee-based advisor?

 Answer: Ask your financial advisor one simple question.
 Which securities licenses do you hold?

-If your advisor holds a Series 6 or a Series 7 license in addition to the Series 65 license your financial advisor is a fee-based advisor and is unable to be a true fiduciary to you at all times.
+If your advisor holds a Series 6 or a Series 7 license in addition to the Series 65 or simply the Series 66 license your financial advisor is a fee-based advisor and is unable to be a true fiduciary to you at all times.
 Fee-based advisors and commissioned advisors are employed with the larger firms such as Merrill Lynch, UBS, Morgan Stanley, J.P.Morgan, Ameriprise and Edward Jones, etc., the national and regional banks (Wells Fargo, Bank of America, etc.) or with an insurance company (Transamerica, Northwestern Mutual, Mass Mutual, etc.).
 Advisors who are independent, but affiliated with a broker-dealer are fee-based advisors.

 How are they able to charge a fee and collect commissions?